- Actively model change and lead professional learning for staff as per the School Leadership Strategy.

 - Support teachers to recognise and celebrate diversity in the community.

-- challenge the beliefs and assumptions of leaders, teachers and parents
+- Explore the beliefs and assumptions of leaders, teachers and parents.

 Teacher, student and parent expectations all play a role in ensuring optimum outcomes for students.
 Managing community expectations requires strong leadership and open communication channels.